Destination

 Read more

-From here, our private tour continues towards Lovćen National Park & its peaks.
+From there, our private tour continues towards Lovćen National Park & its peaks.
 To conquer this “Sea of rocks,” we will drive through the National Park Lovćen and reach the well-known Lake Peak at an altitude of 1.660 meters (5446 feet).

-Time to capture a famous jumping photo!
+It’s time to capture a famous jumping photo!

-From Mount Lovcen, we go to Cetinje – an Old Royal Capital of Montenegro and a city of vast historical significance and the heart of Montenegrin culture and Orthodox religion, with its origins tracing back to the 15th century.
-A guided tour explores significant landmarks, including the Cetinje Monastery and the Court Church at Ćipur.
+Cetinje is a city of vast historical significance and the heart of Montenegrin culture and Orthodox religion.
+Its origins trace back to the 15th century.

 From here, we head back to Kotor.